dropbox/stone/doc/generator_ref.rst

     maps a generated class representing a subtype to the tag it needs in the serialized format.

+    Raises an error if the struct doesn't enumerate subtypes.

+get_enumerated_subtypes()
+    Returns a list of subtype fields.
+Each field has a ``name`` attribute which is the tag for the subtype.
+Each field also has a ``data_type`` attribute that is a ``Struct`` object representing the subtype.

-    Use this attribute only if the struct has enumerated subtypes.
+    Raises an error if the struct doesn't enumerate subtypes.

+has_enumerated_subtypes()
+    Returns whether this struct enumerates its subtypes.

 is_catch_all()
     Indicates whether this struct should be used in the event that none of its known enumerated subtypes match a received type tag.

-    Use this attribute only if the struct has enumerated subtypes.
+    Raises an error if the struct doesn't enumerate subtypes.

+is_member_of_enumerated_subtypes_tree()
+    Returns true if this struct enumerates subtypes or if its parent does.
+    Structs that are members of trees must be able to be serialized without their inherited fields.

 StructField
 -----------